ConvTranspose2d Explained: Learnable Upsampling in PyTorch

 = 12 ✓

-The Padding Gotcha
+The padding Gotcha

-effective_zero_border = dilation x (kernel_size - 1) - padding
+effective_zero_border = dilation × (kernel_size − 1) − padding

-Mistake to avoid: Setting padding=1 expecting it to add border pixels.
 It actually removes 1 pixel from each side of the output.
-Always verify your output shape before training.

 The output_padding Parameter

-- It does not add learnable parameters
+- Does not add learnable parameters

-- It does not pad symmetrically
+- Does not pad symmetrically

-- Valid values are
+- Valid values:

 0tostride − 1

-# stride=2 means output_padding can be 0 or 1
+# stride=2 → output_padding can be 0 or 1 only

 upsample = nn.ConvTranspose2d(

-stride=2,
+kernel_size=3, stride=2,

-padding=1,
+padding=1, output_padding=1

 )